frannyfra/Validation-Form-React/README.md

 ### The architecture of the app

-The form is composed from different components.
-The idea behind is to modularize the app and creat components which can be easily reused.
+The form is made of different components.
+The idea behind is to modularize the app and create components which can be easily reused.

 ![](https://i.imgur.com/PyBRHdK.png)